 The first night, a parent should sit on the bed with their kid after the usual bedtime ritual and stay there until the child falls asleep.
 Even with the comforting presence of a parent, the first night may be restless.
-After they falls asleep, the parent can leave.
+After they fall asleep, the parent can leave.
 Once the child is used to that, the parent moves farther away, perhaps to the edge of the bed, and stays until the child falls asleep.
 After the child is used to that, the parent can stand next to the bed, and so on.
 The point is to take small steps away from the kid and toward the door, and let them adjust to each change, until the final step: leaving the room.

 The technique here is called fading, and it usually works — as long as parents take the time to let the child become acclimated to each new situation.
 “There are a million ways of dividing up these steps to be smaller for your child,” says Lesack.
 “It’s really based on what your child needs and what your family is comfortable doing.”